enthought/enaml/docs/source/tech_ref/grammar_ref.rst

 Use when you want to notify the external world about any changes in a variable/ui-element.
 Supports 'assignable' expressions on the right hand side.
-Assignable expressions are expressions that can be used on left hand side of Python "\=" operator. getattr is also supported as a special case and is set to be equivalent to attribute access expression.
+Assignable expressions are expressions that can be used on left hand side of Python "\=" operator. ``getattr`` is also supported as a special case and is set to be equivalent to an attribute assignment expression.

 Example::

     enamldef MyView(Container):
         attr model

         Slider:
             value >> model.value